tenchi-security/zanshin-cli/README.md

 ##### `zanshin organization following request get`

-Returns a request received by an organization to follow another.
+Get details of a specific request received by an organization to follow another.

 **Usage**: